 Bathrooms rival kitchens as the most used rooms in a house.
 And since you will be spending so much time in your bathroom, you want to ensure that the space is comfortable and attractive.
 Whether it’s the master bathroom, a small bathroom, or powder room if your bathroom paint colors currently consist of a wall color of nothing but all-white paint then it’s time to consider a home improvement project like a white bathroom makeover!
 That small space can be given a look like a remodel, easier than you think!

 An affordable way to give your bathroom a fresh, new look is for some interior painting.
 Painting walls, cabinetry, beadboard, and bathroom furniture can infuse new life into the space and help you add value to your home.
 Adding a clean white trim can add flair as well.
-Choosing paint colors for a bathroom can be an intimidating DIY task though since the room is such a small space.
+Choosing paint colors for a bathroom can be an intimidating DIY task though since the room is such a small space, but this interior painting project can pay huge dividends in making you smile every time you go in!

 If you want your bathroom to look like it was ripped straight from the pages of a home decor magazine, feel spa-like, or be something you feel amazing in whenever you enter, keep the following tips and tricks in mind.